Quantizr/quantizr.github.io/content/posts/is-it-bannable/index.md

 ---
 title: "Secret Waypoints - Are they bannable?"
-summary: Dungeon Rooms Mod's Secret Waypoints follows the general interpretation of Hypixel's rules, and is most likely **not bannable**, but as with all mods, it is use at your own risk.
+summary: Dungeon Rooms Mod's Secret Waypoints follows the general interpretation of Hypixel's rules, does not modify packets in any way, and is most likely **not bannable**, but as with all mods, it is use at your own risk.
 Read the full post for more details.
 aliases: ["/bannable"]
 weight: 2
 ---